Not Everyone Is Meant To Follow You Home

 Maybe because leaving soon makes honesty feel safer.

-Or maybe because unfamiliar places make people softer in ways they don’t always expect.
+Or maybe unfamiliar places soften people in ways they don’t expect.

-I’ve had conversations while traveling that became strangely personal very quickly.
+I’ve had conversations while traveling that became deeply personal within a few hours.

 Not because we knew each other well.